saweeet/saweeet.github.io/content/en/cat-sitting.md

 - For Deb/Janik: run a cleaning cycle for the coffee machine with the silicone disc (20s x 5)

 ---
-# Soba and Laksa's Meal Routine
+# Soba and Laksa's meal routine

 - **Feeding Times:** 7:30am and 5:30pm each day.
 It’s ok to occasionally be off by about an hour depending on your schedule.
 - **Playtime** (optional): 5–10 minutes before each meal with a wand toy(s).